Vicki VerMeer, MSPT

 Kara’s interests in physical therapy include orthopedic injuries, with special interest in injury prevention or rehabilitation of shoulder, knee, and hip injuries.
 She also has experience treating balance, vestibular, and neurological disorders.
 Kara combines the use of manual therapy techniques, therapeutic exercise, and patient education to achieve patient goals and restore their function.

-Jenifer found her path to physical therapy during her eight years as a massage therapist.
-Before her career in Massage Therapy, she was a Special Education Teacher in Springfield, Virginia.
-Jenifer received her Bachelor of Arts Degree in Sociology and Elementary Education from the College of William and Mary in 2003.
+Prior to joining Carousel, Jenifer found her path to physical therapy during her eight years as a massage therapist.
+She also received her Bachelor of Arts Degree in Sociology and Elementary Education from the College of William and Mary in 2003 and was a was a Special Education Teacher in Springfield, Virginia.

 Kennan Wyne DPT